-- Communication: Some children after a night of sleep and processing need to share/tell stories when they wake.
-It is vital that we create a home environment where the child feels safe enough to communicate with us.
-Listening allows the child to decompress and feel significant.
-By feeling heard the child will be able to better manage their day ahead.
+- Communication: Some children, after a night of sleep and processing, need to share/tell stories when they wake.
+We must create a home environment where the child feels safe enough to communicate with us.
+Listening allows the child to decompress and feel significant by feeling heard; the child will better manage their day ahead.

-- Touch: The need of touch is often tied to how a child gives and receives love.
+- Touch: The need for touch is often tied to how a child gives and receives love.
 It is a love language.
 My daughter has this need.
-When she wakes she seeks me out to give a giant good morning hug.
-This also happens when I come home from work where she has not seen me all day.
+When she wakes, she seeks me out to give a giant good morning hug.
+This also happens when I come home from work, where she has not seen me all day.
 Hugs, holding hands, cuddling on the couch fills the child with enough love to take on the day.

-- Humor: Humor is a very serious business for some children (I have this need still to this day).
+- Humor: Humor is an earnest business for some children (I have this need still to this day).
 Humor serves as a stress buffer and a positive coping strategy.
-Research suggest that children (people) who use humor suffer less from fatigue, tension, anger, and depression.
+Research suggests that children (people) who use humor suffer less from fatigue, tension, anger, and depression.

-- Physical Activity: This needs is common among children.
+- Physical Activity: This need is common among children.
 My son has this need.
 He can’t seem to sleep in.
-As soon as he wakes he is off into his day looking for things to do.
+As soon as he wakes, he is off into his day looking for things to do.
 He needs to move.
-Oftentimes, shortly after he has woke he asks to go outside to play.
+Oftentimes, shortly after he has woke, he asks to go outside to play.
 Meeting this need is allowing the child to move about and use their physical capabilities.
 This can be achieved indoors or outdoors.
 We should make appropriate space for our children to be always on the move.

 - Structure: Predictability and order in an environment provide children with a sense of safety and stability.
-Structure is attained my meeting the child’s expectations through routines and schedules.
-A good example would be to be consistent with the order on how things get done each morning (wake, use bathroom, brush teeth, dress, then go get something to eat).
+The structure is attained by meeting the child’s expectations through routines and schedules.
+A good example would be to be consistent with how things get done each morning (wake, use the bathroom, brush teeth, dress, then get something to eat).